-Figure 6: the sub-graph derived from the KG
+Figure 6: The sub-graph derived from the KG.

-Running Algorithm 2 outputted the most probable diseases.
-In our case, they are 6 gray nodes that belong to the gray community and 2 green nodes that belong to the green community.
+Running Algorithm 2 outputs the most probable diseases.
+In our case, they are six gray nodes that belong to the gray community and two green nodes that belong to the green community.

-Algorithm 3 first finds the most probable community.
-Recall, it is the community with the highest LinD.
-As mentioned, in our case we have 2 communities: the gray community and the green community.
-The LinD of the green community is 3 (since there are 3 edges pointing from the evidence symptoms (the yellow nodes) into the green nodes (diseases of the green community): itching pointing to 2 green nodes (chickenpox and drug reaction) and yellowish skin to one green node (drug reaction).
-Similarly, the LinD of the gray community is 6: there are 6 edges pointing from the evidence symptoms into the gray nodes (diseases of the gray community).
+Algorithm 3 first finds the most probable community, which, as explained in the previous section, is the community with the highest LinD.
+As mentioned, in our case we have two communities: the gray community and the green community.
+The LinD of the green community is 3 since three edges are pointing from the evidence symptoms (the yellow nodes) to the diseases of the green community (green nodes): itching pointing to two green nodes (chickenpox and drug reaction) and yellowish skin to one green node (drug reaction).
+Similarly, the LinD of the gray community is 6: there are six edges connecting the evidence symptoms with the diseases of the gray community.
 Thus, the gray community has the highest LinD.